lcrawlab/callback/README.md

 devtools::install_github("lcrawlab/callback")
 ```

-Although it is not explicitly a dependency, making sure you have `preso` installed will make `callback` much faster.
+Although it is not explicitly a dependency, making sure you have `presto` installed will make `callback` much faster.

 ```r
 devtools::install_github("immunogenomics/presto")